kirschnj/aixi/README.md

 aixi
 ====

-Group assignment for the AdvAI course: An MC-AIXI-UTC implementation
+Group assignment for the Advanced AI course: a MC-AIXI-CTW implementation